One-Click Packet Capture

 python3 -u startmitm.py 192.168.0.2:com.some.package

-Real-time Modification
+Real-Time Modification

 python3 -u startmitm.py 192.168.0.2 -s http_flow_hook.py